-The money purchase AVC arrangement works as a completely separate arrangement from your Level 7 benefits.
+The money purchase AVC arrangement works as a completely separate arrangement from your Level 10 benefits.
 The contributions you pay into this arrangement are credited to a notional 'pot' of money that will be used to provide benefits for you when you come to retire.

-How much there is in this 'pot' will depend on what contributions have been paid, the way the investments have performed and any investment and administration charges.
+How much there is in this 'pot' will depend on what contributions have been paid, the way the investments the contributions were used for have performed and any investment and administration charges.
 It is possible for the pot to decrease in value.